 If there was ever a fairy-tale city, Prague is it.
 There’s a castle on a hill, UNESCO-protected Easter egg-hued architecture, stone bridges spanning a river, and sculptures galore.
 The gently rolling cityscape is a sea of red tile roofs and spiky church spires.
-Music and the sweet scent of roasting trdelniks waft in the air.
+Music and the sweet scent of freshly baked trdelniks waft in the air.
 In short, I don’t think there’s another place like it on earth.

 The trouble is, the secret is most definitely out.
 Flag/umbrella/plastic rose/silver ladle-wielding guides herd groups of tourists through the old town in an unending stream.
-We visited in the middle of October – supposedly the off season – and the place was still heaving with people.
+I visited in the middle of October – supposedly the off season – and the place was still heaving with people.
 But take a few steps into one of Prague’s many gardens and parks, and all the craziness disappears.
 It’s almost as if you’ve entered another world.

 While every visitor to Prague should absolutely spend some time admiring the historic architecture and marvelous sights, it’s also important to stop every so often to soak up the city’s unique atmosphere and sweeping beauty.

-We spent hours meandering through the terraces, relishing the shifting views of Prague from level to level.
+I spent hours meandering through the terraces, relishing the shifting views of Prague from level to level.
 There are many stairs in the Palace Gardens, but also plenty of benches and hidden alcoves, places I could have happily sat reading or sipping a glass of wine.
 (If only the gardens had a wine bar!)

 If you don’t want to pay the Palace Gardens admission or are unable to climb down the stairs, the Gardens Under the Ramparts is a great alternative.
 This public park on the grounds of Prague Castle is free to explore and offers spectacular views from its walls.
 You just might have to elbow some other visitors out of the way first.

 Vrtba Gardens are wonderfully ornate, with fountains and sculptures interspersed with manicured box hedges and ivy-covered walls.
 Birds chirped from the confines of the large aviary while neighborhood cats patrolled the grounds.
-We could see a family enjoying a leisurely lunch on their patio while dogs played at their feet.
-The atmosphere was so warm and inviting that we sat on a bench and read for an hour!
+I could see a family enjoying a leisurely lunch on their patio while dogs played at their feet.
+The atmosphere was so warm and inviting that I sat on a bench and read for an hour!

 The serene expanses of Wallenstein Gardens belie their callous benefactor.
 The gardens were designed for Albrecht von Wallenstein, a brutally successful general in the army of the Holy Roman Empire.
 Wallenstein reportedly had 26 houses razed to make way for his vast palace, now home to the Czech Republic’s Senate.
 The interior gardens have been painstakingly restored and are now a free public park.